cypr0/mac-hardening/readme.md

 ## How to install the profiles

+### The way of the Padawan

 1. Copy the hardening profiles you want to use onto your Mac.

 2. Open your system settings and search for "profile".

 3. Add your desired hardening profile by clicking on the "+" and selecting the corresponding file.

+### The way of the Jedi

+1. Copy the hardening profiles you want to use onto your MAc.

+2. Open a terminal window and use the `sudo profiles -I <profile-file.mobileconfig>' command.

 ## Recommended reading